robertbrada/PyQt-image-annotation-tool/README.txt

 1. Download main.py file
 2. You can also download styles.qss file and save it to the same directory as main.py file.
    This step is not required, but recommended - application will work without file styles.qss.
+3. install packages mentioned in REQUIREMENTS section.
-3. Run main.py and GUI with instructions should appear.
+4. Run main.py and GUI with instructions should appear.

 -------------------------------------------------------------------------------------------------------------